Play Dungeon Game with DP

 According to the definition of the dp

-The "health value at B
+The "health level when reaching B

-Obviously, it is to follow the blue line to B
+Clearly, it's to follow the blue line to B

 and then to A